abhi4578/DCS/README.md

-# Simulation of Distributed Computing Algorithms
+# Simulation of Distributed Computing Algorithms and protocols

-All the DC algorithms present here are implemented in C using socket programming.
+All the DC algorithms and protocols present here are implemented in C using socket programming.

 # Requirements